The Seeds of Evil: Germany 1919 - 1933.

 Such was the stability of the economy by 1927 that the government felt it possible to introduce guarantees of income under welfare legislation.
 This image of improvements is supported by data relating to the economic recovery in general: wages rose in real terms throughout the period 1924 to 1929, the standard of living rose and the cost of living fell.
 All consequences of the industrial recovery triggered by the implementation of new policies and the benefits of the Dawes Plan.
 (Industrial output had reached its pre-war levels again by 1923 and this figure had been doubled by 1929, a useful measure of how far the economy did recover.

 Negative images of this era can be found.
-Extremists continued to disturb meetings of opposing political groups, coalition governments were often ‘minority’ governments – meaning that the coalition itself didn’t have a majority and there were frequent changes of allegiance and political leadership during this era.
+Extremists continued to disturb meetings of opposing political groups, coalition governments were often ‘minority’ governments – meaning that the coalition itself didn’t have a majority and there were frequent changes of allegiance and political leadership during this era (by fuller).
 It can be argued that this is far from being a stable environment, indeed it can be seen to be a government still teetering on the brink of political extinction.
 Little appeared to change in terms of society – there was merely a return to the traditional elites managing the economy and dominating industry.
 Democracy therefore, appears to still be under threat: the election of Paul von Hindenburg as President indicates that there is still some way for the republic to go.
 He was no great fan of democratic principles and was a known sympathiser with the Right Wing.

 Recommended links on Hyperinflation and the German Economy 1919 –1923